The Grand Canyon Chiang Mai Waterpark

 How to get there

-The waterpark is in Hang Dong district (ตำบลหางดง) 25 minutes southwest of the city.
+The waterpark is in Hang Dong district (ตำบลหางดง), 25 minutes southwest of the city.
 It can be found at this Google Maps link.
 The cheapest way to get there is to drive yourself, either on a motorbike or in a car.
-We only recommend doing this if you are experienced and have an international driver’s license with motorbike endorsement if needed.
+We only recommend doing this if you are experienced and have an international driver’s license with a motorbike endorsement, if needed.

 Staying Safe